heatherleblanc98-dev/Modular-Regional-Stability-Frameworks-List/README.md

 Drafter's Note:

-These materials are offered in a spirit of good faith, for consideration only if, and when official channels reach a standstill.
-They are not a substitute for the expertise of professional negotiators, or the integrity of the formal process.
-If the talks are progressing, please set these aside.
-If they are stuck, perhaps a spark lies within.
+Any documents uploaded are offered strictly in the spirit of good faith, as an independent technical resource.
+It is intended for consideration, only if, and when official channels encounter an otherwise unresolvable standstill.
+These materials are entirely subordinate to the formal process, and are not a substitute for the expertise of professional negotiators.
+If official talks are progressing, these concepts should be set aside; if the process becomes stuck, any architecture is preserved solely to offer a potential path towards synchronization.